billpwchan/Path-Advisor-Frontend/docs/thingsToAvoid/README.md

 **Do not edit code outside of your plugin folder.**
 You should only add or edit code for the files in your plugin folder.
 When you submit your plugin, we only take the files inside your plugin folder.

+Similarly for `package.json`, do not edit the package.json file residing in root directory.
+If you want to add any dependencies, you can always add them in package.json **residing in your plugin directory**.
+The build script will always look for all package.json files in the `plugins` folder and install the dependencies one by one.

 ## Direct DOM manipulation